 This cozy Sicilian Fish Stew is the perfect hearty dinner for the holidays.
-With a variety of Sicilian flavors and a touch of Arabic influence, this stew strikes the perfect balance between sweet, salty and sour.
+With a variety of Italian flavors and a touch of Arabic influence, this stew strikes the perfect balance between sweet, salty and sour.

 But a stew this packed with flavor and texture is really all you need to be happily satisfied.
 But add a fresh Shaved Fennel Salad and a chunk of bread and you’re set.
 Truly, it’s all you need, plus it’s elegant to boot.

-What goes with fish stew?
+What goes with Italian fish stew?

 I’ve prepared a complete menu to answer just this question!
 You can mix and match and create a menu that’s as big or as small as you’d like.
 The most streamlined menu includes the Shaved Fennel Salad, baguette, Sicilian Fish Stew and a good bottle of wine.